jefftranter/Z80/AutoRepeatModule/README.md

 unknown if the autorepeat module will work this part, but in any case it would serve no purpose.

-The hardware design is Open Source Hardware, licensed under the The TAPR Open Hardware License.
+The hardware design is Open Source Hardware, licensed under the TAPR Open Hardware License.
 You are welcome to build the circuit and use my PCB layout.
 See https://web.tapr.org/OHL/TAPR_Open_Hardware_License_v1.0.txt